 A well coded website will load and render on most any platform or browser.
 Most DIY template website creators require the development of several websites; one website for standard computer laptop browsers, and one website for smart phones and mobile devices.

-Most people seem to prefer a website that has the same navigation regardless of platform, AND contains all the same features and capabilities regardless of platform.
+Most people prefer a website that has the same navigation regardless of platform, AND contains all the same features and capabilities regardless of platform.

 Many DIY websites developed for smartphones or mobile devices are "dumbed-down" versions of the full website.
 Often, a user visiting a mobile version of a website will have limited features and capabilities as compared to the "full site" version.

 As well, a good programmer will make sure that the website loads on any browser whether Safari, Opera, Firefox, Chrome, or the infamous Internet Explorer (or its replacement MS Edge).